 Making sure you've stopped paying National Insurance

-You pay National Insurance contributions (NICs) throughout your working life.
-These build your entitlement to the State Pension and certain social security benefits.
-The class of NICs you pay depends on how much you earn and whether you're employed or self-employed.
+You pay National Insurance contributions (NICs) during your working life.
+These build your entitlement to the State Pension and certain other benefits.
+The class of NICs you pay depends on your income and whether you're employed or self-employed.
 You stop paying NICs when you reach State Pension age.

 National Insurance contributions up to State Pension age